khalibartan/khalibartan.github.io/_posts/2016-08-15-MCMC-Hamiltonian-Monte-Carlo-and-No-U-Turn-Sampler.md

 dependent upon installation available.
 If working environment has a installation of `pandas`, then it will return a `pandas.DataFrame` object otherwise it will return a `numpy.recarry` object.
-As for now pgmpy has pandas as a strict dependency but in near so samples returned would always be a DataFrame object.
+As for now pgmpy has pandas as a strict dependency so samples returned would always be a DataFrame object but in near future we will not have pandas as a strict dependency.

-All these four algorithms have a another method to get samples named `generate_sample` method, whose each iteration yields a sample which is a simple `numpy.array` object.
+Apart from `sample` method all the four implementation have a another method named `generate_sample` method, whose each iteration yields a sample which is a simple `numpy.array` object.
 This method is useful if one wants to work on a single sample at a time.